asarfa/Adia_Lab_Competition/README.md

 Stock's target for each date are treated as tokens and stock's features as input token embeddings.
 We denote the length of the universe in t as 𝑙 and the number of features as 𝑑𝑓
 .
-Each item is first passed through a shared fully connected layer of size 𝑑𝑓𝑐 .
+Each item is first passed through a shared fully connected layer of size 𝑑h .
 Next, hidden representations are passed through an encoder part of Transformer architecture with 𝑁 encoder blocks, 𝐻 heads and hidden dimension 𝑑ℎ.
 An encoder block in the Transformer consists of a multi-head attention